zwplayer Subtitle Usage Guide

 background_color Font background color Optional

-Stroke Whether the font has a stroke Optional
+Stroke Whether font has stroke Optional

 lang Subtitle language (e.g., zh, zh-TW, en) Optional

-body Subtitle specific content (JS array) Required
+body Specific subtitle content (JS array) Required

 Subtitle Element Attribute (body) Description